 CISOs who are tasked with enterprise risk management must be able to capture incident data from all sources, not just those the security team deals with.
 In fact, effective risk managers look beyond security; they collaborate with privacy, legal, product, and other teams.
 Otherwise, they fail to accurately identify and mitigate a majority of their company’s risks.

 To address this issue, CISOs need a reliable method for identifying and quantifying organizational risk regardless of its source, type, size, or other variables.
-With this information, CISOs can examine and analyze the nature of incidents over time to understand where the true risks lie.
-They can be more strategic in their approach to managing risk for the whole enterprise.
+With this information, CISOs can examine and analyze the nature of incidents over time to understand where the true risks lie and be more strategic in their approach to managing risk for the whole enterprise.

 Using this approach, CISOs can now view all incidents, breach or not, in a consistent way.
 They can uncover patterns and trends with key metrics that can be monitored in real-time.
 For example, they can measure: